This Year’s Competitors

 Ted and Fred first met at Alki Beach near Seattle, Washington as competitors ('Freddie and the Sandblasters' vs 'Team Totally in Sand').
 We later joined forces and competed together and have created fabulous sand sculptures around the world ever since.
 Our sand sculpting journey has taken us to Australia, South Korea, Taiwan, Kuwait, Romania, Saudi Arabia, and throughout the USA, and Canada.

-Seveline Beauregard, Canada & Joris Kivits, Netherlands
+Seveline Beauregard & Joris Kivits

 To Sèveline art is an unlimited world to express oneself.
 Every form of art offers a chance for self discovery.
 As a child she wanted to try everything: dancing, singing,